beakerbrowser/beakerbrowser.com/_docs/using-beaker/the-peer-to-peer-web.md

 <figcaption>Browsing to a peer-to-peer site shows the number of peers</figcaption>
 </figure>

-You can see how many peers are hosting the site’s files.
+You can see how many peers are hosting a site’s files.
 When you navigate to a site, you’ll automatically share the files you download for a short period.